________________________________________________________________

 - Enable code scanning with third-party tools

-- Set up code scanning
+- Configure code scanning

-- Setting up the code scanning exercise
+- Configure the code scanning exercise

 Module 5: Introduction to GitHub Copilot